Britain's FTSE dragged lower by miners and Unilever

 "I don't see them rebounding massively in the general context of things unless there's some sort of extra explanation by the People's Bank of China or some move by some other central bank to combat this devaluation."

-The blue-chip FTSE 100 index was down 1.4 percent by the close, slightly outperforming other European equities.
+The blue-chip FTSE 100 index was down 1.9 percent by 1520 GMT, slightly outperforming other European equities.

 "We see the company as negatively positioned with respect to the changes in the retail environment as the e-commerce channel grows," Goldman Sachs said in a note.